-As Managing Editor of the Miller Center for Public Affairs at the University of Virginia, Witt led a comprehensive redesign of millercenter.org, the third-largest U.S. think tank website (6m uniques/yr).
+As Communications Director for the Miller Center of Public Affairs at the University of Virginia, Witt led a comprehensive redesign of millercenter.org, the third-largest U.S. think tank website (5.5m uniques/year).

 He doubled year-over-year earned media appearances for Miller Center experts (valued at $2.4 million/month).